SeojinYoon/PsychopyExamples/README.md

 ## ExperimentSources

 There are various kinds of experiment source implemented by psychopy library in ExperimentSources directory.
 In the sub-directory of the ExperimentSources, I divided experiment sources using type of stimuli, one is visual, the other is auditory.
-After that, task names follow type of stimuli.
+After that, task name follows type of stimuli.
 Finally, You will see the sources of each experiment.

 - Audio
   - Attention